Professor of Translational Imaging

 Professor Gallagher studied medicine at both the Universities of Cambridge and Oxford before training as a radiologist at Addenbrooke’s Hospital.
 He undertook a PhD in Biochemistry in Cambridge as part of a CRUK Clinical Research Training Fellowship.
 He has previously been awarded both a Clinician Scientist and an Advanced Clinician Scientist Fellowship from CRUK.
-He is currently a University Reader in Molecular imaging and an Honorary Consultant Radiologist.
+He is currently a CRUK Senior Cancer Research Fellow and an Honorary Consultant Radiologist.

-Professor Gallagher sits on a number of international committees and is currently Chair of the Research Committee of the European Society for Hybrid Medical Imaging, Board member of the European Society of Radiology Research Committee and Past Chair of the MR of the Cancer Study Group of the International Society of Magnetic Resonance in Medicine (ISMRM).
-He has received Outstanding Teacher awards from ISMRM in 2012 and 2016.
-Nationally, he sits on the CRUK New Investigator Committee and Academy of Royal Colleges Genomics Champion Group.
-He is a Fellow of Gonville and Caius College.
+Ferdia has held a number of positions on international committees and scientific advisory boards such as the European Society for Hybrid Molecular and Translational Imaging, the MR of Cancer Study Group of the International Society of Magnetic Resonance in Medicine (ISMRM), and both the Research and Education Committees of the European Society of Radiology.
+Nationally, he sits on the Academy of Royal Colleges Genomics Champion Group.
+He received Outstanding Teacher awards from ISMRM in 2012 and 2016, and is a College Lecturer and Fellow of Gonville and Caius College.

 |Degree||Awarding Institution||Field of Study||Graduated|

 |BMBCh||University of Oxford||Medicine||1999|

 |FRCR||Royal College of Radiologists||Radiology||2005|

 |PhD||University of Cambridge||Biochemistry||2010|